AI Code Reviewer Showdown May 2026: Greptile vs CodeRabbit vs Qodo vs Cursor Bugbot vs Bito

 What All Five Still Get Wrong

-• Auth and permissions: All five missed at least one bug where a route handler skipped an authorization check
+- Auth and permissions: Bugs where a route handler skips an authorization check routinely slip past all five

-• Architecture drift: A new module that violates layering conventions slipped past every tool
+- Architecture drift: A new module that violates layering conventions slips past every tool

 These are exactly the issues a senior reviewer still needs to catch.
 AI code review shrinks the surface area of human review — it does not eliminate it.